 Solution

-Designed an Feedback application, that was accessible for anyone to use while also providing users with the tools and options to navigate the app and leave feedback with ease.
+Designed a feedback application, that was accessible for anyone to use while also providing users with the tools and options to navigate the app and leave feedback with ease.

 Project Constraints